telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

       });
     </script>

-### Support for label Elements
+### Support label Elements

 Because of its complex rendering, the focusing of the widget by using a `label` element requires additional implementation.
 For more information on how to do it, refer to [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).

-### Input Removal
+### Remove Input Values

 The ComboBox enables you to remove the values from the input area of the widget through the `clearButton` configuration option.
-By default, it is enabled and set to `true`.
+By default, the option is enabled and is set to `true`.
 As a result, a **x** button appears in the input area on hover.
 When clicked, it resets the value of the widget and triggers the `change` event.

 ## Reference

 ### Existing Instances

-You can refer an existing ComboBox widget via [jQuery.data()](http://api.jquery.com/jQuery.data/):
+To refer an existing ComboBox widget, use the [jQuery.data()](http://api.jquery.com/jQuery.data/) configuration option.

+###### Example

     <input id="comboBox" />